python/cpython/Doc/c-api/intro.rst

 .. index:: object: type

-Most Python/C API functions have one or more arguments as well as a return value of type :ctype:`PyObject\*`.
+Most Python/C API functions have one or more arguments as well as a return value of type :c:type:`PyObject\*`.
 This type is a pointer to an opaque data type representing an arbitrary Python object.
 Since all Python object types are treated the same way by the Python language in most situations (e.g., assignments, scope rules, and argument passing), it is only fitting that they should be represented by a single C type.
 Almost all Python objects live on the
-heap: you never declare an automatic or static variable of type :ctype:`PyObject`, only pointer variables of type :ctype:`PyObject\*` can  be declared.
-The sole exception are the type objects; since these must never be deallocated, they are typically static :ctype:`PyTypeObject` objects.
+heap: you never declare an automatic or static variable of type :c:type:`PyObject`, only pointer variables of type :c:type:`PyObject\*` can  be declared.
+The sole exception are the type objects; since these must never be deallocated, they are typically static :c:type:`PyTypeObject` objects.

 All Python objects (even Python integers) have a :dfn:`type` and a :dfn:`reference count`.
 An object's type determines what kind of object it is